Julie Bishop: Chancellor of the Australian National University

 Following her retirement from political life, Bishop took up a position on the board of the professional services company Palladium.
 In January 2020, Bishop took up the position of chancellor of Australian National University (ANU) succeeding Gareth Evans.
 She was to be the university's first female chancellor.

 In August 2025, controversy arose when, during a senate inquiry into university governance, Bishop was accused of bullying and harassment by several members of the ANU community, including academic Dr Liz Allen, and president of the ANUSA student association, Will Burfoot.
 In response to the accusations, Bishop released a statement to media outlets expressing that she "rejects any suggestion that [she] engaged with Council members, staff, students and observers in any way other than with respect, courtesy and civility."
 A day later, ACT senator David Pocock, who was part of the senate committee, called for Bishop to stand aside, stating that there are "serious problems at the ANU ... and I think we should expect better."
-Following Pocock's comments, education minister Jason Clare announced that he would appoint a independent investigator to examine the claims.
+Following Pocock's comments, education minister Jason Clare announced that he would appoint an independent investigator to examine the claims.
 An ANU spokesperson also released a statement, saying that "a number of statements in the testimony before the Senate hearing [were] factually incorrect."
 In October, it was announced that former inspector-general of intelligence and security, Vivienne Thom, would be appointed to investigate the bullying claims.

 Later in August, a collective of ANU music students threatened legal action against Bishop, stating that the ANU's controversial Renew ANU money saving plan goes against section 5(1)(d) of the ANU act, that the university must "provide facilities and courses at a higher education level and other levels in the visual and performing arts, and, in doing so, promote the highest standards of practice in those fields."